 Building bone strength is also important for growing children.
 Bone-strengthening exercises promote bone growth and build strength through the force that is exerted on the bones.
 Exercises that achieve this important goal include running, skipping rope and playing hopscotch.
 The guidelines recommend that children engage in bone-strengthening activities at least three times a week.

-Parent Toolkit resources were developed by NBC News Learn with the help of subject-matter experts, including Dr. Natasha Burgert, Pediatrician, Pediatric Associates and Dr. Jayne Greenberg, District Director, Miami-Dade County Public Schools.
+TODAY's Parenting Guides resources were developed by NBC News Learn with the help of subject-matter experts, including Dr. Natasha Burgert, Pediatrician, Pediatric Associates and Dr. Jayne Greenberg, District Director, Miami-Dade County Public Schools.